billwear/billwear.github.io/README.md

 17. Think ahead, but don’t worship your plans.

 18. Think as big as you can as often as you can, but understand that dreams are a vector, not a goal.

+More recently, I've encoded this philosophy into a personal motto, "simple, solid, sincere," and a statement of belief, "practical action creates personal meaning."

+Here is one person's understanding of themselves, and an ongoing exploration what can be done if one commits to a clear purpose.

 -----